Temporary event notices

 You need a temporary event notice (TEN) for an occasional event if you are providing the following types of activities:

-• serving alcohol to non-members of a private club
+• supplying alcohol to members of an unlicensed private club

-• provide licenced entertainment (music, dancing or indoor sporting events)
+• providing licenced entertainment (music, dancing or indoor sporting events)

 • serving hot food or drink between 11pm and 5am